 If you’re working on a font family or a variable font, and have a font with multiple masters:

 Generate Glyphs works for all masters»

 In Font > Generate Glyphs, you can choose to generate the glyphs in all masters or only in the current master.
-Previously, glyphs were generated only in the current master.
-(1866)
+Previously, glyphs were generated only in all masters.